 A number of factors could contribute to delays in your tax refund — such as mistakes on your tax return, incorrect or changed mailing addresses, incorrect or changed names, problems with bank accounts, or delays simply due to volume.

-According to the IRS, the agency “issued more than 9 out of 10 refunds to taxpayers in less than 21 days last year.
-The same results are expected in 2013.”
+According to the IRS, the agency “issued more than 9 out of 10 refunds to taxpayers in less than 21 days last year,” and the same results are expected for 2014.
 If you file a paper tax return by mail, you can probably expect to receive your tax refund within 6 to 8 weeks after the IRS receives your return.
-If you file your tax return electronically (also known as “e-file”), you can probably expect to get your tax refund within three weeks after the IRS acknowledges receipt of your return.
+If you file your tax return electronically (also known as “e-file”), you can probably expect to get your tax refund within 3 weeks after the IRS acknowledges receipt of your return.

 In some cases your tax refund may be delayed beyond the normal waiting period (three weeks for electronic filers, eight weeks for paper files).
 The high volume of tax forms that the IRS is required to process each year slows down the processing of tax refunds.
 However, there are some alternative sources of cash you can consider:

 A tax refund anticipation loan (or “tax refund advance”) basically provides people with an instant tax refund.
 If you sign up for a refund anticipation loan at the time of filing your tax return, your tax refund will be handed to you immediately.
 How does it work?
 The tax preparation service is essentially loaning you money that’s equal to the amount of your expected tax refund.
 Then, weeks later, when the IRS sends out your actual tax refund, it will go directly to the tax preparation service that loaned you the money.
 Once your loan with them is fully repaid, nothing more is required of you.
 The process is usually simple, easy, and fast.